xlab-ub/py-mlmodelscope/README.md

 - The CUDA library (required)
 - The CUPTI library (required)
-- The cuDNN library (not compulsory, required for mxnet-agent)
+- The cuDNN library (required for mxnet-agent)
-- The Pytorch Python library (not compulsory, required for pytorch-agent)
+- The Pytorch Python library (required for pytorch-agent)
-- The Tensorflow Python library (not compulsory, required for tensorflow-agent)
+- The Tensorflow Python library (required for tensorflow-agent)
-- The ONNXRuntime and ONNX Python library (not compulsory, required for onnxruntime-agent)
+- The ONNXRuntime and ONNX Python library (required for onnxruntime-agent)
-- The MXNet Python library (not compulsory, required for mxnet-agent)
+- The MXNet Python library (required for mxnet-agent)

 ### The CUDA Library